EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 <br/><br/>

 ### 🛡️ Step 8: Assign a simple risk score and emoji risk level
 With all the raw data in one place, we distill it down into something a human can triage at 8:30am with coffee.
-The `RiskScore` is a numeric score based on the following:
+The `RiskScore` is a numeric score based on the following(These thresholds can be adjusted based on your specific use cases):

 - **10** – If the device exposes RDP or SSH (3389 or 22).
 These are “break glass now” surfaces.
 - **9** – If it exposes Telnet or FTP (23 or 21).
 Legacy and usually very bad news.